mrmoussa/data-exploration-ml-task/README.md

 # data-exploration-ml-task
 Descriptive statistics &amp; data exploration

+###No any other students' work has been copied and cross-check criteria has been opened before submitting the task.

 Sorry for delay.
-Today I'll upload the final version.
 Thank you for undestanding.
 P.S: there's definitely some penalty for late work:)